Phil Cohen is the Fifth Ward Councilman on Hoboken's City Council.

 Phil served six years on the Board of Trustees of Stevens Cooperative School and served as the school’s Board Chair.
 Phil also served as a trustee on the Board of the United Synagogue of Hoboken.
 Phil served as a trustee of the Liberty Humane Society and volunteers for the 11th Street Island Association and for the Hoboken Historical Museum.
 Phil also volunteers with the New York City Family Court Volunteer Attorney Program, and provides pro bono legal consultations to unrepresented parties in New York Family Court.

-Phil has served as Secretary and Governance Chair of the Board of Legal Information for Families Today (LIFT), a not-for profit organization which provides free legal information and legal advice to tens of thousands of unrepresented families navigating New York’s Family Court system.
+Phil serves as Secretary and Governance Chair of the Board of Legal Information for Families Today (LIFT), a not-for profit organization which provides free legal information and legal advice to tens of thousands of unrepresented families navigating New York’s Family Court system.
 Phil is the recipient of the Corporate Leadership Award from the Women’s Housing and Economic Development Corporation, a Bronx-based anti-poverty non-profit organization.
 Phil is a practicing attorney in the New York office of an international law firm where he is a shareholder in the firm’s litigation practice.

 - Community Development and Housing (Chair)